coryhouse/switchboard-with-vite-demo/README.md

 - Declare custom HTTP response, delay, or status code from each endpoint
 - Copy settings to URL for sharing with others
 - Specify custom settings tailored to your app
-- All settings are saved in localStorage (so they're available next time you open the DevTools)
+- Settings are saved in localStorage (so they're available next time you open the DevTools, and persist across tabs)

 ## Quick Start

 To run the demo app:

 ```
-npm i
+npm install
 npm run dev
 ```